Types of Staircase

 • Such as stairs are provided where space available for stairs is very much limited.
 As per below fig. shows this typical spiral stair.
 Steel, Cast iron, or R.C.C. is used for building these stairs.

-• Apart from open newel and dog-legged type turns, stairs may turn in various forms.
+• Apart from open newel and dog-legged types turns, stairs may turn in various forms.

 • They depend upon the available space for stairs.
 Quarter-turned half turned with few steps in between, and bifurcated stairs are some of such turned stairs.
 As per below fig. shows a bifurcated stair.